Comparative Genomics

 Overview

-This course will introduce biologists and bioinformaticians into the field of comparative genomics.
-We will cover a broad range of software and analysis workflows that extend over the spectrum from assembling and annotating small eukaryotic genomes, via the identification of single nucleotide variants (SNVs) and structural variants (SVs) within the population, to the assessment of their likely functional impact of the detected variants in an evolutionary context.
+This course introduces biologists and bioinformaticians to the field of comparative genomics.
+It covers a broad range of software tools and analysis workflows, spanning from assembling and annotating small eukaryotic genomes, through the identification of single nucleotide variants (SNVs) and structural variants (SVs) within populations, to assessing the likely functional impact of these variants in an evolutionary context.

 format